techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the next step, we'll learn how to intialize a new example project from the command-line.

-## Angular Tutorial, Step 2 — Initializing a New Angular 9 Example Project
+##   Step 2 — Initializing a New Angular 9 Example Project

 In this step, we'll proceed to create our example project.
 Head back to your command-line interface and run the following commands: